AT 2025abao: The fourth luminous red nova in M 31: Photometric evolution

 The bolometric luminosity of \obj\ at the time of the $g$-band maximum is $\rm log_{10}(L_{bol}/\rm{erg\, s^{-1}})=39.44\pm0.03$, similar to the values reached by the comparison objects.
-However, its top luminosity ($\rm log_{10}(L_{bol}/\rm{erg\, s^{-1}})=39.52\pm0.03$) is reached about 67~d later, just before the fall from the plateau.
+However, its top luminosity ($\rm log_{10}(L_{bol}/\rm{erg\, s^{-1}})=39.52\pm0.03$) was reached about 67~d later, just before the fall from the plateau.
 This peak bolometric luminosity makes \obj\ the brightest LRN ever discovered in M~31 and, at the time of the peak, one of the most luminous objects within that galaxy.
-However, while the bolometric luminosity of \obj\ at peak is similar to that of the comparison objects and the fast rise resembles that of AT~2019zhd, the later evolution is completely different, as none of the LRNe considered presents a 70~d-lasting plateau.
+However, while the bolometric luminosity of \obj\ at the peak is similar to that of the comparison objects and the fast rise resembles that of AT~2019zhd, the later evolution is completely different, as none of the LRNe considered present a plateau lasting 70 days.
 In this respect, \obj\ is more similar to AT~2018bwo \citep{Blagorodnova2021, Pastorello2023}, although the former is about three times fainter.
-The total radiated energy, calculated by integrating the UV+optical+NIR bolometric curve between phases $-3.5$ and $+107$ d, is $(2.70\pm0.07_{stat}\pm0.03_{syst})\times10^{46}$ erg.
-This value has to be considered as a lower limit since we are missing the contributions from wavelengths longer than 2.5 $\mu$m, and the energy emitted prior to phase $-3.5$ d, i.e. the fast rise before the peak of the outburst.
-If we add the contribution from the filters from $u$ to $I$ between phases $-15$ and $-3.5$ d, and from the $gcVroI$ filters between $-50$ and $-15$ d, we obtain a total radiated energy of $\sim3.0\times10^{46}$ erg, which still has to be taken as an underestimation.
+The total radiated energy, calculated by integrating the UV+optical+NIR bolometric curve between phases $-3.5$ and $+118$ d, is $(2.86\pm0.07_{stat}\pm0.03_{syst})\times10^{46}$ erg.
+This value has to be considered as a lower limit since we are missing the contribution emitted at wavelengths longer than 2.5 $\mu$m and shorter than 2000 \AA, and prior to phase $-3.5$~d, i.e. at the time of the fast rise before the maximum light.
+If we add the contribution of $u$ to $I$ bands between phases $-15$ and $-3.5$ d, and of the $gcVroI$ filters between $-50$ and $-15$ d, we obtain a total radiated energy of $\sim3.1\times10^{46}$ erg.